' Clones & Varietals - Adastra Wines

 Budwood Canes (with buds) cut from a vine.
 The buds on the cane are grafted onto rootstocks to form new plants.

-Clone In the plant world, a clone is "a population of plants all members of which are the descendants by vegetative propagation of a single individual."1 Thus, for a given Dijon 115 Pinot noir vine to be a true clone, one would have to be able to trace its origin back to a single mother vine in Burgundy.
-The term is usually used loosely by grape growers who sometimes don't distinguish between "clone" and "field selection."
+Clone In the plant world, a clone is "a population of plants all members of which are the descendants by vegetative propagation of a single individual” (1.
+C.P.
+Meredith).
+Thus, for a given Dijon 115 Pinot noir vine to be a true clone, one would have to be able to trace its origin back to a single mother vine in Burgundy.
+True grapevine clones are usually certified by a research institution e.g. Foundation Plant Services at UC Davis, ENTAV in France.
+These institutions maintain small numbers of many different grapevine clones and sell cuttings, usually to nurseries, which propagate them and make them more widely available, with certification.
+Grape material that has been certified is free of known diseases and viruses.
+The term “clone” is often used loosely to refer to both true clones and field selections.

 Field Selection (also known a "mass selection") Budwood is collected from throughout the vineyard, rather than from a single vine.
 This happens much of the time.
 Our Old Wente budwood came from several vines in Larry Hyde's vineyard and is thus a field selection.